igfeitall/Crypto_Serverless/README.md

 Before we start, check the following prerequisites:

 * Instaled the most recent version of JavaScript and Node.
-* Have and Windows Machine
 * Created and Account on Amazon and have IAM for this application
 * Installed the Amazon CLI

 ## 🤖 Connecting you Amazon Keys

-To run this project you need to connect your own keys:
+To run this project you need to connect your own IAM keys:

 ```
 # start the configuration